The Certificate Programme Structural Fire Protection

 Graduates are awarded a diploma from the Technische Universität Kaiserslautern as well as a university certificate.

-The Certificate programme comprises up to eight compulsory and compulsory elective modules, which enable students to specialise as Construction Supervisor Fire Protection, Specialist Planner Fire Protection in Existing Contexts or Official Expert Fire Protection Planning.
+The Certificate programme comprises up to eight compulsory modules and compulsory elective modules, which enable students to specialise as Construction Supervisor Fire Protection, Specialist Planner Fire Protection in Existing Contexts or Official Expert Fire Prevention Planning.
 The modules focus on, for example

 - Defensive fire protection,